OHIO-ECT/BNIC-WiFi-Heatmapping/README.md

 -   ECT Dept provided tablet

 ### Task 0 - Destruction of University Lab Machines
 Please note that this work is done on university equipment so YOUR equipment doesn't get broken and become non-functional.
-Please don't TRY and break the lab machines... however, that is their purpose is to have students do weird things with them.
+Please don't TRY and break the lab machines... however, their purpose is to have students things, sometimes weird things with and to them.

 TL;DR - Try not to break the lab machines, but don't worry too much if something goes off the rails.
 Get and instructor and we'll help fix it.
 (Learning Moment!)